Zlopez/jira_weekly_report/README.md

 # jira_weekly_report
-Script for generating weekly report from JIRA tickets
+Script for generating reports from JIRA project